omidsaraf/home-Loan---Data-Engineering-Project/Transformation/Silver/Tables.md

 The **Silver Layer** cleanses and enriches the raw data from the **Bronze Layer** and creates reusable, enriched datasets that are ready for analysis or further processing.
 These datasets:

-* Combine data from multiple sources
-* Apply necessary business rules and transformations
-* Enable more efficient reporting and analytics without affecting raw ingestion data

-This approach follows best practices for transforming raw data into actionable insights while keeping the system modular and scalable.

-Let me know if you need any further adjustments or additional steps!